hsch/css-challenge/README.md

-- You can assume the page (HTML and inline CSS) to be generated with knowledge of the dimensions of the image, i.e. using constant expressions is permitted as long as they don't require recalculation on window resize.
+- You can assume the page (HTML and inline CSS) to be generated with knowledge of the dimensions of the image, i.e. using constant expressions is permitted as long as they are based on image dimensions only (e.g. not on the window size) and don't require recalculation on window resize.
 - The top of the **navigation bar** always sticks to the bottom of the image, but there is a fixed sized margin between them.
 - The height of the navigation bar is based on its content,